> ls ~/open-source --contributions

 - >Presented at OWASP LASCON 2024 conference

-A machine-readable, Markdown-optimized implementation of the OWASP Secure Coding Practices Quick Reference Guide (v2.1), extended with modern security domains.
+A machine-readable, Markdown-optimized implementation of the OWASP Secure Coding Practices Quick Reference Guide (v2.1), extended with modern security domains including API Security, Cloud/Kubernetes, CI/CD, Supply Chain, IaC, and Secrets Management.
 Designed specifically for AI agents (Claude Code, GitHub Copilot) and LLMs to enable token-efficient, context-aware security audits and code generation.

-- >22 modular rule files covering OWASP, API Security, Cloud/K8s, CI/CD, Supply Chain, IaC, and Secrets Management
+- >22 modular rule files covering Access Control, API Security, Authentication, CI/CD, Cloud/K8s, Docker, IaC, Secrets Management, Supply Chain, and more

-- >Each rule follows a consistent pattern: Identity, Rule, Rationale, Implementation, Verification, Examples
+- >Each rule follows a consistent 6-field pattern: Identity, Rule, Rationale, Implementation, Verification, Examples

 - >Optimized for Just-In-Time context injection into LLM workflows without exhausting token budgets